JSBmanD/docs/pages/dashboard/app-level-access.md

 ### Attribution Windows

+[block:callout]
+{
+  "type": "info",
-!!! info "Default Attribution Window Settings"
-		Each attribution window has its own default measured in days.
-Please refer to the image below for these defaults.
+  "title": "Default Attribution Window Settings", "body": "Each attribution window has its own default measured in days.
+Please refer to the image below for these defaults."
+}
+[/block]

 ![image](/_assets/img/pages/dashboard/people-based-attribution/attribution-windows.png)